The Bridge of Magpies

 Performed at the Tete a Tete New opera festival at The Place, London in August 2019.
-A spectacular cross art production, the moving story of how a star weaving Goddess falls for a humble cow heard boy, inducing the wrath of the God's and how the magpies come to their aid is a classic Chinese folktale which touches universal themes and emotions.
-More below on performances and an educational outreach project are planned for 2020.
+A spectacular cross art production, the moving story of how a star weaving Goddess falls for a humble cow heard boy, inducing the wrath of the God's and how the magpies come to their aid.
+A classic Chinese folktale which touches universal themes and emotions.

 'The Bridge of Magpies' is a multidimensional project incorporating opera, dance, and storytelling.
-It aims to promote cross-cultural learning and discussion between the UK and China; to give a platform to skilled artists from both cultures; a high quality performance which will reach wide youth audiences through educational outreach and participation, building cultural awareness and skills, for stage and life.
+It aims to promote cross-cultural learning and discussion between the UK and China; to give a platform to skilled artists from both cultures.

 HISTORY AND VISION:

 Originally premiered a sell-out version of this production at China Exchange in September 2017, which was curated by Freya Aitken-Turff it went on to be developed as a cross art dance and opera piece under the direction of Sarah Hutchinson with songs in Mandarin and English; an example of Chinese culture, art and music, offering an opportunity to bridge cultures, British and Chinese.

 "poignant and sensitive story-telling with exciting style and vision" Luke Olfield